 Everyone goes through times when they just want to be left alone for a while with their thoughts, to work through concerns in their lives free from distractions, or just to have some downtime.
 For seniors, however, being isolated for too long might be indicative of a more serious condition: senior depression.

-At Stay Home Care, our Hendersonville caregivers have shared the journey through senior depression with many older individuals, and would like to offer help.
+At Stay Home Care, our Brentwood caregivers have shared the journey through senior depression with many older individuals, and would like to offer help.
 The most important first step is to get in touch with the senior’s doctor as soon as possible if you think he or she may be struggling with depression.
 Depression can be treated, and the sooner, the better.

 Be on the lookout for these warning signs of senior depression in your loved ones: